rodrigodadam/PP3/README.md

 Create application:

-Navigate to Heroku.com and login
+Navigate to Heroku.com and login<br>
-Click on the new button
+Click on the new button<br>
-Select create new app
+Select create new app<br>
-Enter the app name
+Enter the app name<br>
-Select region
+Select region<br>

-Set up connection to Github Repository:
+Set up connection to Github Repository:<br>

-Click the deploy tab and select GitHub - Connect to GitHub
+Click the deploy tab and select GitHub - Connect to GitHub<br>

-A prompt to find a github repository to connect to will then be displayed
+A prompt to find a github repository to connect to will then be displayed<br>

-Enter the repository name for the project and click search
+Enter the repository name for the project and click search<br>

-Once the repo has been found, click the connect button
+Once the repo has been found, click the connect button<br>

-Set environment variables:
+Set environment variables:<br>

-Click the settings tab and then click the Reveal Config Vars button and add the following:
+Click the settings tab and then click the Reveal Config Vars button and add the following:<br>

-key: DATABASE_URL, (postgress uri)
+key: DATABASE_URL, (postgress uri)<br>

-key: DEBUG, False
+key: DEBUG, False<br>

-key: IP, 0.0.0.0
+key: IP, 0.0.0.0<br>

-key: PORT, 5000
+key: PORT, 5000<br>

-key: SECRET_KEY, value: (This is a custom secret key set up for configuration to keep client-side sessions secure)
+key: SECRET_KEY, value: (This is a custom secret key set up for configuration to keep client-side sessions secure)<br>

-Enable automatic deployment:
+Enable automatic deployment:<br>

-Click the Deploy tab
+Click the Deploy tab<br>
-In the Automatic deploys section, choose the branch you want to deploy from then click Enable Automation Deploys.
+In the Automatic deploys section, choose the branch you want to deploy from then click Enable Automation Deploys.<br>
-Run Locally
+Run Locally<br>
 Note: The project will not run locally with database connections unless the user sets up an env.py file configuring IP, PORT, DATABASE_URL and SECRET_KEY.
 You must have the connection details in order to do this.
-These details are private and not disclosed in this repository for security purposes.
+These details are private and not disclosed in this repository for security purposes.<br>

-Navigate to the GitHub Repository.
+Navigate to the GitHub Repository.<br>
-Click the Code drop down menu.
+Click the Code drop down menu.<br>
-Either Download the ZIP file, unpackage locally and open with IDE (This route ends here) OR Copy Git URL from the HTTPS dialogue box.
+Either Download the ZIP file, unpackage locally and open with IDE (This route ends here) OR Copy Git URL from the HTTPS dialogue box.<br>
-Open your developement editor of choice and open a terminal window in a directory of your choice.
+Open your developement editor of choice and open a terminal window in a directory of your choice.<br>
-Use the 'git clone' command in terminal followed by the copied git URL.
+Use the 'git clone' command in terminal followed by the copied git URL.<br>
-A clone of the project will be created locally on your machine.
+A clone of the project will be created locally on your machine.<br>
-Once the project has been loaded into an IDE of choice, run the following command in the shell to install all the required packages:
+Once the project has been loaded into an IDE of choice, run the following command in the shell to install all the required packages:<br>

-pip install -r requirements.txt
+pip install -r requirements.txt<br>

   <div align="right"><a href="#top">🔝</a></div>